 (iii) Meet a representative group of students to obtain a student viewpoint on matters within the External Examiner’s remit.

-(iv) Advise on course structures, and on proposals for new and restructured modules.
+(iv) Advise on course structures, and on proposals for new schemes, and new and restructured modules.

 6. It is NOT the practice at Aberystwyth University for External Examiners to:

 (i) Act as second markers of course assignments or examination scripts.